One of the protocols that is widely used in IoT architectures is called Modbus.

 Reading MODBUS data using RouterOS

-As of this moment, you can only read function code 3 output values.
+As of right now, you can only read function code 3 output values.
 So if the connected MODBUS device can give a response to a Function Code 3 (read Analog Output Holding Registers) command → you can get/print it in the RouterOS terminal, like so:

 Parameters that can vary are "reg-addr","num-regs" and "slave-id".
 All of them depend on what values are supported by the MODBUS-connected device.